atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 1) Exception when closing GUI under certain(unknown) circumstances

 2) "There is a problem.
-Try again" keeps poping up when connecting 2+ clients, but the connection is in fact successful
+Try again" keeps popping up when connecting 2+ clients, but the connection is in fact successful

-3) Cannot get correct amount of events
+3) Change of attendance is not entirely correct.
+Correct only when the list of going/not going/not reply is empty in the first place

+4) Unable to send message to organizer when going/not going list changes, reason unknown

 Step 3: